 On 23 May, Internet Storm Center (ISC) handler Brad Duncan collected 20 malspam emails that all used a fake invoice theme and a spoofed email address.
 The emails also came with a PDF attachment containing an embedded Word document.
 This document leveraged malicious macros to infect a Windows computer.”

-“Malware installed at point-of-sale (POS) systems has been stealing credit card data out of Brooks Brothers for a year, the clothing giant said in a breach advisory (PDF).
+“Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. installed at point-of-sale (POS) systems has been stealing credit card data out of Brooks Brothers for a year, the clothing giant said in a breach advisory (PDF).

 The New York-based retailer says that it only found out about the incident recently.
 It says that an “extensive” forensic investigation points to an unauthorized individual gaining access to and installing malicious software designed to capture payment card information on some payment processing systems at retail and outlet locations.

 Hundreds of stores in the US and Puerto Rico have been affected.
 Brooks Brothers has published this searchable list of 223 affected locations.”

 Follow and connect with us on Twitter, Facebook, and LinkedIn if you would like to discuss any of our blogs in more detail!